 This recipe could not be more simple.
 It leans HEAVILY on store-bought puff pastry, though if you’re in a mood, you could make your own.
-I used a few different store-bought brands and found that Pepperidge Farm brand for these and found them to be the best.
+I used a few different store-bought brands and found that Pepperidge Farm brand resulted in the nicest/flakey/traditional pastelitos.

 The store-bought guava paste makes this so ridiculously simple.
 I made it a bit different by beating the cream cheese with some sugar, vanilla paste (because I’m fancy) and a pinch of salt.
 I added it to a piping bag and piped it onto the squares of puff pastry.
 Small slices of guava on top and that’s it!

 - Cut up the puff pastry into rectangles.

 - Pipe the cream cheese filling onto half of the squares.